The 10 Best Parks in Japan

 5. Fujikyu Highlands

 A theme park near the base of Mount Fuji.
-It has many roller coasters, as well as two haunted attractions: The Haunted Hospital, the second largest haunted attraction in the world.
-And the Hopeless Fortress.
-Other attractions include Thomas Land, and themed attractions from Gundam and Evangelion.
+It has many roller coasters, as well as two haunted attractions: The Haunted Hospital, the second-largest haunted attraction in the world, and the Hopeless Fortress.
+Other attractions include Thomas Land and themed areas inspired by Gundam and Evangelion.

 The 10 best parks in Japan